chhajedji/scripts/README.md

 #### [samedirnoob](samedirnoob.sh)

 - Functionality
-    - Open new terminal in same directory as of previous terminal in a noob way!
+    - Open new terminal in same directory as of previous terminal in a more naive way.

 - Dependency
     - None